GeoAnalytics/Getting_and_Cleaning_data_Raviproject/CodeBook.md

 ### Task 1 - Merge given training and test sets into ONE dataset.
 For this task, the X_train.txt, y_train.txt, X_test.txt, y_test.txt, subject_train.txt and subject_test.txt files
 were all used.
 The data inside these text files were combined.
-The output variable to reflect this merger is the 'combined_training_test' dataframe and can be within the 'run_analysis.R' code.
+The output variable to reflect this merger is the 'combined_training_test' dataframe and can be found within the 'run_analysis.R' code.

 ### Task 2 - Extract mean and standard deviations of the measurements.
 In this task, the mean and standard deviation columns of the measurement variables were extracted from the